 On our return trip, I decided to take the Golf Course Loop, which brought us by the fire pit and the edge of Cranberry Pond and back out onto the golf course.
 The dogs had a blast in the wide-open space, and although there is less protection from the trees on this section compared to the wooded areas, the trail is situated on the edge so there is some shelter from the wind.
 The harshest section on a windy day can be the final stretch to the Pro Shop, but there are some hills leading into it and it's a nice flat stretch, so you can really turn on the burners to get back to the car.

 If it's your first time out on the trails, or you've only been a few times and want to mix it up, all of the routes are well marked with handmade trail markers.
 Additionally, there are numbered signposts with maps that give you a sense of the lay of the land.
-Gillis noted that the trail crew is working on getting new maps with the new trails on it produced, and he hopes they will be up soon.

-I've known there was a core group of groomers - Jim Frenette, Sr., John Gillis, John Quinn, and Eric "Shaky" Lanthier - who volunteer their time to maintain the trails, but I never asked what sparked the idea for getting all of this up and running.
-So, as with a lot of local history that I've wondered about over the years, I called Mr. Frenette, because as John Gillis noted as one of the reasons he enjoys working with his uncle so much, "He's like a walking almanac."
+I've known there was a core group of groomers -- Jim Frenette, Sr., John Gillis, John Quinn, and Eric "Shaky" Lanthier -- who volunteer their time to maintain the trails, but I never asked what sparked the idea for getting all of this up and running.
+So, as with a lot of local history that I've wondered about over the years, I called Mr. Frenette, because as John Gillis noted one of the reasons he enjoys working with his uncle so much, "He's like a walking almanac."

 When asked how this all got started, Frenette said he was approached by Shawn Stuart to see if there was any way to get some cross-country ski trails up and running for the public.
 Using his background knowledge of trails that were maintained in the '70s, '80s, and '90s, and his desire to revamp this recreational option for community members, Frenette got to it.
 They began with two loops around holes 4-9 on the golf course, and received a grant through former Assemblywoman Janet Duprey to purchase grooming equipment, and piece-by-piece the trail operations began to take shape.